VictorRosales19/data_curation/DATA_CURATION.md

     - Save datasets with feature engineering in format `features_YYYY_MM.csv`

 4. Analysis
-    - Use `analysis_descriptive.ipynb` for exploratory plots and usage patterns
+    - Use `analysis_descriptive.ipynb` for exploratory plots and usage patterns, weather effects, socio-demographic utilization, trip duration by user type, and station-level demand summary
-    - Use `analysis_predictive.ipynb` for training and evaluation of model to predict trip duration
+    - Use `analysis_predictive.ipynb` for training and evaluation of model to predict trip duration based on time of day, weather, user type, bike type, zip code demographics.
+Finally, compare predictive performance across cities and the most important features to predict trip duration.

 Please review `workflow_example.ipynb` to have a deeper understanding of the main steps in the data curation workflow.